Recording Radio on Location

 The forecast was wrong.
 It's windy and cold.
 You're working with intrusive seagulls, traffic noise, building work, buskers, dogs.
 It's playtime at the local school.
 You're under a flight-path.
 The actors need refreshments and a comfort-break.
 They can't keep their script-pages quiet in the wind.
 They're almost at the end of a scene, it's spectacularly good, when a man pushes past by shouting into his mobile.
 We're about to go for another take and.... it starts to rain.

 Location gives you something else.
 Something you don't expect.
 You can explore the space with the microphone, track through it and take the listener with you on that journey of discovery.

-It changes performance.
+Location changes performance.
 If you're talking across a beach, or physically walking through a dark and creaky house, your voice, breathing and rhythm changes.
 Yes, radio actors with good technique can achieve this effect in the studio, but it's a creative decision not a natural body-response.
 There is a difference.